rcsoccersim/manual/source/soccerserver.rst

 server versions 18 or above.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Visual Sensor Noise Model Server v.17 or older
+Visual Sensor Noise Model: Protocol v17 or older
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to introduce noise in the visual sensor data the values sent from